-Table 18.
+Table 17.
 Known issues and workarounds specifically for i.MX 6QuadPlus

-Module Source Description Workaround PRE When the software write(hw_pre_ctrl_pio_write) and the hardware write(hw_pre_ctrl_enable_enable) are in the same clock cycle, the hardware write is ignored, because the software write has a higher priority.
+Module Source Description Workaround write(hw_pre_ctrl_enable_enable) are in the hardware write is ignored, because the software priority.
+It causes the PRE to stop working un When the software write(hw_pre_ctrl_pio_write) and the hardware write(hw_pre_ctrl_enable_enable) are in the same clock cycle, the hardware write is ignored, because the software write has a higher priority.
 It causes the PRE to stop working unless the whole PRE +PRG + IPU corresponding channel is restarted.
 Currently no workaround.
+This issue is tracked by the PDM ticket TKT275991.
+The relevant framebuffer pan display or set par operations are likely to cause the PRE to stop working due to accidentally triggering the hardware bug.